 Arizona State University

 This document shall take effect upon approval by a majority vote of the Honors Faculty Fellows with the rank of principal lecturer, senior lecturer, and lecturer with full time (100% FTE) status who hold their primary appointment in the BHC and all tenure line professors whose continuing academic appointment is in Barrett; approval by the Dean of BHC; and approval by the University Provost.
-All promotion and continuing status decisions are to be made in accordance with the policies of the Arizona Board of Regents, with the guidelines in the ACD manual and with the Barrett Honors College Bylaws; should any of those conflict, the order of precedence will be ABOR policy, ACD policy, followed by BHC bylaws.
+All promotion and continuing status decisions are to be made in accordance with the policies of the Arizona Board of Regents, with the guidelines in the ACD manual, and with the Barrett Honors College Bylaws; should any of those conflict, the order of precedence will be ABOR policy, ACD policy, followed by BHC bylaws.

 Criteria for Promotion from Lecturer to Senior Lecturer